Brlaney/words/md/words/halfway.md

 **Audio Reference:** N/A

 ## Definitions:
-- {bc}a place to stop midway on a journey
+- **:** a place to stop midway on a journey
-- {bc}a halfway place in a progression
+- **:** a halfway place in a progression
-- {bc}a residence for individuals after release from institutionalization (as for mental illness, drug addiction, or criminal activity) that is designed to facilitate their readjustment to private life
+- **:** a residence for individuals after release from institutionalization (as for mental illness, drug addiction, or criminal activity) that is designed to facilitate their readjustment to private life

 ## Short Definitions:
 - a place to stop midway on a journey